Strategic Network Abandonment: Condition for Global Collapse

-\paragraph{Step 5: Drops on subsets $S\subseteq R$} To finish the proof, we will show that there cannot be a subset $S \subseteq R$ of nodes that all have utility larger than $\underline b$.
+To finish the proof, we will show that there cannot exist a subset $S \subseteq R$ for which every node has Bonacich centrality strictly larger than $\underline b$.
 Hence all agents will leave the network.
 If $R = \emptyset$, then a cascade is automatic.
 Therefore, assume $S\subseteq R$ is nonempty, and fix any $i\in S$.
 The subgraph $G[S]$ is an induced subgraph of $G[R]$, so by monotonicity inside $R$,

 Thus

 Combining with \eqref{out-degree},

 By assumption, $q_i \ge b_i(G) - \underline{b}$ for all $i\in R$.
 Hence for fixed $i\in S\subseteq R$,